-Prior to the Acquisition of KCG, the Company was managed and operated as one business, under one reportable segment.
+Prior to the Acquisition of KCG, the Company was managed and operated as one business, under one operating segment.
 As a result of the Acquisition of KCG, beginning in the third quarter of 2017 the Company has three operating segments: (i) Market Making; (ii) Execution Services; and (iii) Corporate.
-See Note 19 "Geographic information and business segments" for a further discussion of the Company's segments.
+See Note 19 "Geographic Information and Business Segments" for a further discussion of the Company's segments.